 Looking back from the future, the first few years of the twenty-first century, culminating in those two votes, will come to be seen as the moment when the politics of culture and identity rose to challenge the politics of left and right.
 Socio-cultural politics took its place at the top table alongside traditional socio-economic politics -meaning as much as money.
 [Page 1, The Road to Somewhere: The populist revolt and the future of politics, by David Goodhart, Hurst & Company London, 2017]

-Goodhart identifies the “Somewheres” – who account for 50 percent of the population – for the rooted left-behinders with ascribed identities and a communitarian outlook.
-They are socially-conservative but have, says Goodhart, mostly embraced the great liberalisation of the past 40 years when it comes to race, gender and sexuality.
-Somewheres also value consumerism, free expression and individual choice and they oppose paternalism.
+Goodhart says our societies are increasingly divided between two conflicting camps.
+On the one side he identifies the “Somewheres” – who account for 50 percent of the population – as being the rooted left-behinders who possess ascribed identities and a communitarian outlook.
+They are socially-conservative in their outlook but, says Goodhart, they have nevertheless mostly embraced the great liberalisation of the past 40 years when it comes to race, gender and sexuality.
+Somewheres also value consumerism, free expression and individual choice and they tend to resist paternalism.

 In contrast, “Anywheres” – who account for 20 to 25 percent – tend to view themselves as citizens of the world.
-They are mostly highly educated, socially-mobile iconoclasts who show little respect for tradition or established reputations.
-They don’t place a great value on group identity or on national social contracts.
-In other words, Anywheres are the uprooted professionals who dominate big business, politics, the media and cultural institutions.
-The rest of us, including me, are what Goodhart defines as “Inbetweeners”.
+They are mostly highly educated, socially-mobile iconoclasts who show little respect for tradition, established reputations or national borders.
+Anywheres don’t place a great value on group identity or on national social contracts.
+In other words, he says Anywheres are the uprooted professionals who dominate big business, politics, the media and cultural institutions.
+The rest of us, including me, are what Goodhart defines as “Inbetweeners” who share traits and views held by both sides of the divide.

 One huge effect of all this on PR is that our messaging cannot use a deafening megaphone nor assume much about our audience.
 It is obvious that “the public” is now multiple and even fissiparous publics, plural.
 It is obvious that modern individuals and micro-groups – whether customers, clients, patients or voters – are picky, stroppy, fragile and have masses of voice and agency.
 There is no mileage in pandering to all these modern tendencies.
 Yet up to a point one must understand and even manage them.